wahlax/ansible-tomcat-role/README.md

 # Tomcat with Ansible

-Start of a template for installing and configuring a tomcat and jdk.
+Role for installing and configuring a tomcat and jdk dependency.

 ## Parameters